 In Chanju-III HEP, Project authority has a dedicated Environmental and Social Management Cell (ESMC) at the project site with requisite manpower (can be increased or decreased depending upon the requirement).
 The task of the Environmental and Social Management Cell is to coordinate various environmental activities, to carry out environmental monitoring and to evaluate implementation of environmental enhancement measures for positive impacts and environmental mitigation measures for negative impacts.
 The ESMC reports to the Project head who has adequate powers for effective implementation of the Environmental and Social Management Plan (ESMP) in various phase of project development.
 The Contractor also maintains Environmental and Social Management Cell (ESMC) at project level, which consists of Environment, Social & Safety officers and assists and reports to concerned officers of ESMC of HPPCL at project level.
-HPPCL also maintains an Environmental and Social Specialist.
+HPPCL also maintains an Environmental and Social Management Cell (ESMC) at Corporate Office level which is headed by Chief Environment and Social Specialist.
 This cell keeps overall monitoring on the compliance of ESMPs in all the ongoing Projects and also maintains liaison with the other departments of State Govt. entrusted with the ESMP functions to ensure their time bound implementation.